Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-They reported that we've now uncovered tape recordings of Saddam's brother-in-law admitting in 95 that they were developing weapons of mass destruction, that they were concealing them from the inspectors.
+On page eight, for the first time, they reported that we've now uncovered tape recordings of Saddam's brother-in-law admitting in 95 that they were developing weapons of mass destruction, that they were concealing them from the inspectors.

-And there's doc now we have documented proof that Iraq was clearly violating their terms of surrender, but the star sees fit to cover a shooting accident on page one versus now clear uncontradicted proof that there were weapons of mass destruction.
+And now we have documented proof that Iraq was clearly violating their terms of surrender, but the star sees fit to cover a shooting accident on page one versus now clear, uncontradicted proof that there were weapons of mass destruction, tape recordings of Saddam's brother-in-law admitting it.

-Now, why do they talk about cherry picking news?
+Now, why do they talk about cherry-picking news?

-This paper here is so extremely liberal that they just that's their order of priorities.
+This paper here is so extremely liberal that they just, that's their order of priorities.

 In the first place, news has become more and more tabloid and personality-driven.

-You know, what used to be the National Enquirer was an embarrassment now, They're a legitimate competitor for scoops and so forth, and they are quoted routinely if it meets the approval of others in the media.
+And they are quoted routinely if it meets the approval of others in the media.

-Your little paper out there in Tucson is simply mimicking the big boys, whatever the big boys are going to make big news, they're gonna make big news, they want to get noticed by the big boys.
+Your little paper out there in Tucson is simply mimicking the big boys.

 As to these Saddam tapes, everything you said about these Saddam tapes apparently is true.

-There are twelve hours of these tapes.
+There are 12 hours of these tapes.

-Nightline portrayed these last the thing that the thing that Brian Ross did last night on this show with these tapes is that he made it possible for both sides to still claim that their side of the story is accurate.
+The thing that Brian Ross did last night on the show with these tapes is that he made it possible for both sides to still claim that their side of the story is accurate.

-By both sides I mean the side that believes, as you do, that these tapes show conclusive evidence that there were weapons of mass destruction, and nobody doubts that.
+By both sides, I mean the side that believes, as you do, that these tapes show conclusive evidence that there were weapons of mass destruction, and nobody doubts that.

-Now there are there are uh Iraqis who are making that claim, and uh there I'm two of them, and they're and and their their claims uh appear to be reliable, uh, but the tapes don't address anything as recently as 2003.
+Now, there are Iraqis who are making that claim, and I've got two of them, and their claims appear to be reliable.

-Uh the problem with with this story is that you have active intelligence employees at various agencies saying these tapes are worthless.
+The problem with this story is that you have active intelligence employees at various agencies saying these tapes are worthless, out there saying these tapes don't mean anything.

 I told you not to get your hopes up about these tapes, folks.